 Each particular college or program at the University of Minnesota Twin Cities has its own admissions requirements.
 Applicants may be admitted if they meet the entrance requirements of the college or program to which they applied.

-The University of Minnesota Twin Cities will transfer credits from colleges and universities recognized by the Ministry of Education or other appropriate Ministry or National government body in the country where located.
+The University of Minnesota Twin Cities will transfer credits from colleges and universities recognized by the Ministry of Education or other appropriate Ministry or National government body in the country where the school is located.
 International transfer credit evaluations are provided after students are admitted and confirm their enrollment.

 Transfer admission is available for both spring and fall semester.
 However, Carlson School of Management, the College of Science and Engineering, the College of Biological Sciences, Dental Hygiene, Medical Laboratory Science and Nursing only accept transfer applications for the fall semester.